 - Fixed assets (long-term and less liquid)

 Example of assets on a balance sheet

 Again, recording assets on your balance sheet is essential.
 You can use assets to determine how healthy your business’s financials are.

 Take a look at an example of recording assets on a balance sheet:

 Need a way to record your business’s assets and transactions?
 Patriot’s online accounting software lets you easily track your income and expenses.
-And, we offer free, U.S.-based support.
+And, we offer free, USA-based support.
 What are you waiting for?
 Get started with a free trial today!

 This article has been updated from its original publication date of August 2, 2013.

 This is not intended as legal advice; for more information, please click here.